juxor/afaq/markdown/secH1.md

 people for revolution is simply wrong.
 Utilising the state, standing in elections, only prepares people for following leaders - it does not encourage the self-activity, self-organisation, direct action and mass struggle required for a social revolution.
-Moreover, as Bakunin predicted use of elections has a corrupting effect on those who use it.
+Moreover, as Bakunin predicted, participation in elections has a corrupting effect on those who do so.
 The history of radicals using elections has been a long one of betrayal and the transformation of revolutionary parties into reformist ones (see [section J.2.6](secJ2.html#secj26) for more discussion).
 Using the existing state ensures that the division at the heart of existing society (namely a few who govern and the many who obey) is reproduced in the movements trying to abolish it.
 It boils down to handing effective leadership to special people, to "leaders," just when the situation requires working people to solve their own problems and take matters into their own hands:

-> _ "The Social Question will be put . . . long before the Socialists have
+> _"The Social Question will be put . . . long before the Socialists have
-conquered a few seats in Parliament, and thus the solution of the question will be actually in the hands of the workmen [and women] themselves . . .
+conquered a few seats in Parliament, and thus the solution of the question will be actually in the hands of the workmen [and women] themselves . . . _

->

-> "Under the influence of government worship, they may try to nominate a new government . . . and they may entrust it with the solution of all difficulties.
+> _"Under the influence of government worship, they may try to nominate a new government . . . and they may entrust it with the solution of all difficulties.
 It is so simple, so easy, to throw a vote into the ballot-box, and to return home!
 So gratifying to know that there is somebody who will